-This report was authored by Nonprofit Association of Washington Policy Fellow, Anna Kelsey, and Executive Director, Laura Pierce.
+This report was authored by Washington Nonprofits Policy Fellow, Anna Kelsey, and Executive Director, Laura Pierce.

 We are grateful to each nonprofit leader who took the time to respond to this survey.
-We also appreciate the support of our partners in the nonprofit sector, including the BIPOC ED Coalition of Washington State, Philanthropy Northwest, and members of the Nonprofit Association of Washington's Public Policy Committee and Nonprofit Advocacy Workgroup, for distribution of our survey call.
+We also appreciate the support of our partners in the nonprofit sector, including the BIPOC ED Coalition of Washington State, Philanthropy Northwest, and members of Washington Nonprofits' Public Policy Committee and Nonprofit Advocacy Workgroup, for distribution of our survey call.
 Their help brought in a significant response to our survey, which allows us to show with data what our sector has long understood about government contracting.